Top Public Policy Issues Facing Governing Boards in 2023–2024

 Despite the political divide in Congress, some measures related to affordability and accountability may attract bipartisan support, including an excise tax on and further scrutiny of the returns of billion-dollar endowments.
 Other areas where the government may demand greater accountability or impose new regulations are:

-• Accreditation.
-The Department of Education said it will seek to amend its standards for accreditation agencies.
-In addition, after Florida passed a law requiring its public institutions to switch accreditors every five years, the department stepped in to offer guidance, warning it would not allow switches “to lessen oversight or rigor, or evade inquiries or sanctions.”
+- Accreditation.
+The U.S. Department of Education seeks to amend its standards for accreditation agencies.
+In addition, after Florida passed a law requiring its public institutions, in most cases, to switch accreditors every accreditation cycle, the department stepped in to offer guidance, warning it would not allow switches “to lessen oversight or rigor, or evade inquiries or sanctions.”
+The department used the negotiated rulemaking process earlier this year to determine whether additional requirements were necessary for institutions to receive approval to change accreditors and has publicly announced that a proposed rule will not be forthcoming until 2025.
+Further, some Republican lawmakers are considering changes to accreditation, including requiring accreditors to focus more on student outcomes.

 Judicial Rulings

-• “Divisive Topics.”
-Disputes also are being waged in state legislatures and the courts on bills, statutes, and executive orders that restrict what may be taught in college classrooms about race, the legacy of slavery, and other hot-button issues—notably state efforts to outlaw or curtail legal abortion following the Supreme Court decision to overturn a constitutional right to terminate pregnancies.
-With long legal battles likely to ensure in state and federal courts, none of these issues will be settled soon.
+- “Divisive Topics.”
+State legislatures and the courts are also waging disputes on bills, statutes, and executive orders that restrict what may be taught in college classrooms about race, the legacy of slavery, and other hot-button issues—notably state efforts to outlaw or curtail legal abortion following the Supreme Court decision to overturn a constitutional right to terminate pregnancies.
+With long legal battles likely to ensue in state and federal courts, none of these issues will be settled soon.

-Real or perceived threats to independent board governance, institutional autonomy, and academic freedom are likely to intensify as state lawmakers fight over funding for diversity programs and what public schools and colleges can teach about race and gender.
-Dozens of bills have been introduced and some enacted in red states to counter what conservatives view as ideological “indoctrination” of students by largely liberal faculty members and to protect the free speech rights of those who claim they are muzzled by the “woke” majority.
-As long as politicians perceive an advantage in attacking what they regard as liberal bias on campuses, expect higher education to remain a punching bag in the run-up to the 2024 elections.
+Real or perceived challenges to independent board governance, institutional autonomy, and academic freedom are likely to intensify as state lawmakers debate funding for diversity programs and what public schools and colleges can teach about race and gender.
+Dozens of state bills have been introduced, and some enacted, to counter what some lawmakers view as ideological “indoctrination” of students by faculty members and to protect the free speech rights of those who assert infringement on their rights.
+Expect higher education to remain a source of contention in the run-up to the 2024 elections, especially if student unrest related to the Israel-Hamas War persists into the fall and beyond.
+Concerns about student safety—particularly for Jewish students experiencing antisemitism—have energized Congress, especially House Republicans, to conduct hearings and undertake investigations of universities.
+The Department of Education is also conducting Title VI investigations over complaints of antisemitism and anti-Muslim discrimination.

 Federal and State Funding